-The euphoric cheers filled Eleanor Thompson with disgust rather than horror.
-There was no fear left in her.
-She felt only revulsion, pure and intense, incinerating her numb body.
+The euphoric cheers of Long Live the Emperor filled Eleanor Thompson with disgust rather than horror.
+There was no fear in her.
+The only emotion left was revulsion — pure and intense — incinerating her paralysed existence.

-Her stomach went into spasm.
+Her stomach went into a spasm.
 A mouthful of acid erupted.
 She chocked, biting hard on the stick tied over her mouth to prevent her from chewing up her tongue.
-Pungent liquid spouted from her mouth.
+Pungent liquid spouted from the mouth.
 Some shot up the nose.
-She coughed and blew it out, surprised by the force.
+She coughed and blew it out, surprised by her own force.

 Never like this…

-She looked down.
-The blanket had slid from her shoulders, bunching at the waist.
-She was trembling slightly, from rage rather than the cool December air.
-Vomit and blood was crawling down her chest.
+She looked down her numb body.
+The blanket had slid from her shoulders, and bunched up at the waist.
+She was trembling slightly — from rage rather than the cool December air.
+Vomit and blood crawled down her chest.
 She could not feel it on the skin, but the sight was gratifying.
-“Good.
-Filthier the better!”
-She heard her own exhausted voice inside, as if coming from the far end of a long dark tunnel, then closed her eyes.
+‘Good.
+Filthier the better…’ She heard her own exhausted voice inside, as if coming from the far end of a long dark tunnel, then closed her eyes.

 An eery silence followed.

 The young soldier walked over and wiped her chin and neck with a yellow cloth, avoiding her breasts as if too shy and polite to touch her naked body.
 He poured some water into her mouth.
 She swallowed what she could.
 She had not eaten all day.
 Starvation would be a gratifying prospect.
 But she couldn’t resist water.
 She felt it soaked up by withered flesh.